Bardini Gardens – Florence, Italy

 What Bardini Gardens Is Known For

-• The famous wisteria tunnel (blooming in spring)
+• The famous wisteria tunnel (blooming briefly in late April–early May)

 Why It’s Worth Visiting